Scanning at the Enterprise Level

 To deploy the Repeater on a cloud instance, you first need to create the instance.
 The process of instance creation differs for all cloud providers.
 Please see the documentation of your cloud provider for the instructions.
 For example, if you are using AWS, the instructions can be found here.

 Once the instance is launched, you need to install the Bright CLI on it, using the NPM or Docker option.
 The installation option depends on the instance OS.
-You can find the CLI installation guide here.
+Find the CLI installation guide for your OS type under the Repeaters Overview section.
+Before proceeding, verify the prerequisites have met.

 Prerequisites